spring-cloud-samples/spring-cloud-circuitbreaker-demo/README.md

 # Reactive Samples

-There are three reactive samples in this repo, `spring-cloud-circuitbreaker-demo-reactive`, `spring-cloud-circuitbreaker-demo-reactive-hystrix`, and `spring-cloud-circuibreaker-demo-reactive-resilience4j`.
+There are two reactive samples in this repo, `spring-cloud-circuitbreaker-demo-reactive` and `spring-cloud-circuibreaker-demo-reactive-resilience4j`.

-## Hystrix and Resilience4J Reactive Samples
+## Resilience4J Reactive Samples

 Both of these samples contain the same two endpoints as the non-reactive samples (which in this case return a `Mono`), but also